We are running late in the selections for this school year. Please read below and check back mid-October.

 If you are attending school in the Washington, DC area and have Federal Work Study as part of your financial aid package, AAIA has FWS Office Assistant positions available for Summer 2013 and the 2013-2014 school year.
 We are required to have a contract with the school which you attend, please let us know if you are interested in applying so we can ensure that this relationship is established.
 Contact Lisa Wyzlic at the contact below.

-Please review the scholarship information provided.
-If you still have questions after reviewing the information, contact our Rockville office at 240-314-7155 or email@example.com.
+Rockville office at 240-314-7155 or email@example.com.
 We are in the Eastern Time Zone, therefore it may be easier to e-mail.